kope-kope/StormGdocs/home.md

 Once the account is confirmed funded, the [BUY trade](api.md#create-transaction)  request can be placed.
 Partners can check the status of the trade by fetching the [list of  trades](api.md#list-transactions-by-date)  and the [trade details](api.md#fetch-transactions-by-transaction-reference)

-Upon a successful trade request the investor gets an email notification of the trade request and upon execution, the investor also get an email notification.
+Upon a successful trade request the investor gets an email notification of the trade request and upon execution, the investor also gets an email notification.

 The investor [cash balance](api.md#fetch-investor39s-balance) is  depleted and his [portfolio size](api.md#fetch-investor39s-portfolio) increased.

 ### SELL Trade